This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 I call these a puncher’s glove because the design is more tapered and contoured to the flow of your wrist, opting for a more boxing glove style design rather than the square, flat, puffy Muay Thai designs of Twins, Fairtex, and Top Kings’ standard models.

 For power punchers, boxers cross-training with Muay Thai, and the hand-heavy Nak Muay, these are the best gloves for you as they have a better, more narrow boxing glove design, yet still offer the padded wrist protection and flexible grip that defines Muay Thai Gloves.

 There’s also less padding around the knuckle area, so you may suffer from bruised knuckles when hitting the heavy bag with anything less than 12 oz.

 Why Raja Made This List

 I’ve put these gloves on this best list because of how good they feel on your hands while wearing them and while hitting the bag, but I’ve put them on the low end of the list because Raja gloves are a) hard to find b) have less padding c) are bit more expensive than the other brands.

-- More tapered, aerodynamic design which makes them much better for punching and boxing in
+- A more tapered, aerodynamic design which makes them much better for punching and boxing in

-- Raja also have some pretty good aesthetic designs — especially their two tone gold or black varieties.
-Simple, yet not overstated in the way that say in the way of the Yokkao brand.
+- Raja also has some pretty good aesthetic designs — especially their two-tone gold or black varieties.
+Simple, yet not overstated in the way that says in the way of the Yokkao brand.
 It’s a design choice that works and stands out.
 If you own a pair of RAJA’s, you’ll also probably be the ONLY one in your gym (even in Thailand) with a pair in the sea of TWINS and TOP KING gloves.